mkdocstrings/griffe/docs/guide/users/checking.md

 > Public object points to a different kind of object

-Changing the kind (attribute, function, class, module) of a public object can *silently* break your users' code.
+Changing the kind (type alias, attribute, function, class, module) of a public object can *silently* break your users' code.

 ```python title="before"
 # your code